Is your PC/laptop feeling hotter than usual? Any alarms beeping inside the case?

-After all, overheating is the lead cause of hardware failure and it can drastically reduce your device’s lifespan.
+After all, overheating is the primary cause of hardware failure and it can drastically reduce your setup’s lifespan.

 So, here’s a couple of suggestions as to how you can monitor your GPU and CPU temperatures, as well as some pointers on how to keep the temperatures within the acceptable range.

 The easiest way to check the CPU temperature is through your motherboard’s BIOS.

 - During the boot-up sequence, once you hear the signal beep, start pressing the Delete key on your keyboard until the BIOS pops up.